TheThingsNetwork/docs/_content/applications/ttnmapper/index.md

 ---
-title: ttnmapper
+title: TTNMapper
-section: SDKs & Libraries
+section: Integrations
-redirect_from:
- - /refactor/java/
- - /v2-preview/java/
- - /current/java/
- - /java/
 ambassador:
-  name: Romain Cambier
+  name: Timothy Sealy
-  username: cambierr
+  username: timothy
 ---

 # TTN Mapper
 The TTN Mapper integration allows you to upload coverage information (location, rssi and snr) to TTN Mapper directly from the TTN backend.